morrownr/USB-WiFi/home/FAQ.md

 iw wlan0 get power_save
 ```

-Run the following command to disable the service:
+Run the following command to disable the service if you need to disable it:

 ```
 sudo systemctl disable wifi-power_save.service